Annealed almost periodic entropy: C*-algebras and their representations

-Beyond these foundations, we use many standard but slightly more advanced results about C*-algebras and operator algebras.
-We recall several of these more carefully in this chapter.
-For definiteness, I cite the standard texts by Conway~\cite{ConOT}, Dixmier~\cite{Dix--Cstar,Dix--vN}, Folland~\cite{FolAHA} or Mackey~\cite{Mac76} wherever possible.
 Several of the sections below end with a review of more advanced references for the interested reader.
 Readers with experience in this area may prefer to skip this chapter and refer back to it.